 Whether you’re looking to part-exchange your current car, sell it privately or find out what a used car you’re considering purchasing is worth, here are the best ways to find out quickly, for free.

-Even if you are just starting out and want to buy your first motor (or another one for the collection, you dandy), then there a few places you’ll want to start.
+Even if you are just starting out and want to buy your first motor (or another one to the collection, you dandy), then there a few places you’ll want to start.

 Best places to buy a car online